caufieldjh/linkml-generate/README.md

 (e.g., roughly equal numbers of male and female patients with some non-binary patients in there too) and/or some unspecified fields.

-Maybe just a matter of tweaking the temperature?
-Still want to adhere to the structure though.

 There may be some prompt-based ways to encourage more interesting generation, particularly if we’re generating examples in an attempt to find schema validation edge cases.

 For extra fun, work backwards from the generated data and make text corresponding to it.